Skip to content

 The benchmark answers the following question:

-Given the same DRP-10 Estaillades binary image, how closely does the current voids extraction-plus-PNM workflow reproduce the paper-reference porosity and absolute permeability?
+Given the same DRP-10 Estaillades binary image, how closely does the current voids extraction-plus-PNM workflow reproduce the published-reference porosity and absolute permeability?

 In this documentation split, DRP-10 is classified as verification because the paper reference values were obtained from a numerical OpenFOAM workflow, not from a laboratory core-flood experiment.